WLYF: Beautiful music WLYF

 In April 1970, Sudbrink Broadcasting acquired the station.
-It was paired with AM 1550 WRIZ (now WRHC) in Coral Gables, which Sudbrink had bought the year before.
+It was paired with AM 1550 WRIZ (now WRHC) in Coral Gables, Florida, which Sudbrink had bought the year before.
 In December 1970, the call letters were changed to WLYF.
 The city of license was switched to Coral Gables to match WRIZ.
 WLYF adopted a beautiful music format produced and distributed by Stereo Radio Productions.
-WLYF was known promotionally for many years as "Life," until the current "Lite FM" name was adopted.
+WLYF was known promotionally for many years as "Life", until the current "Lite FM" name was adopted.

 Sudbrink relocated WLYF to the WLBW television tower and increased its effective radiated power to 100,000 watts, allowing it to be easily heard in Fort Lauderdale and even picked up in West Palm Beach.
 The beautiful music format proved a hit, especially among Miami's large retired community.
 WLYF became the first FM radio station in a Top 25 radio market to achieve a number one audience rating.

 In 1978, the station was sold to Storer Communications.
 Storer also owned WGBS in Miami (710 AM, now WAQI), so WLYF's city of license switched back to Miami.

 In 1979, WLYF was purchased by Jefferson-Pilot Broadcasting (later Lincoln Financial Media).
 The studios were moved to NW Second Avenue in North Dade, near what is now Hard Rock Stadium.

 Switch to adult contemporary

 By the late 1980s, the audience for easy listening stations was getting older; in response, WLYF gradually added more soft rock vocals and decreased instrumentals.
-By the early 1990s, WLYF had made the transition to a soft adult contemporary format, now known as "101.5 LITE-FM."
+By the early 1990s, WLYF had made the transition to a soft adult contemporary format, now known as "101.5 LITE-FM".
 During this time, programming vet Rob Sidney replaced Larry Travers, who had supervised the easy listening format.
 Sidney guided the station to an all-vocal format with a more upbeat delivery.
 By the early 2000s, Sidney moved the station to a mainstream AC format.

 On December 8, 2014, Entercom announced that it was purchasing Lincoln Financial Group's entire 15-station lineup (including WLYF) in a $106.5 million deal.
 It would operate the outlets under a local marketing agreement (LMA) until the sale was approved by the Federal Communications Commission (FCC).
 The sale was consummated on July 17, 2015.